SAP/fundamental/CODE_OF_CONDUCT.md

 ## Violations

-If you observe any instance of abusive, harassing, or otherwise unacceptable behavior, report it as an issue to the project maintainers specified in the `CODEOWNERS` document.
+If you observe any instance of abusive, harassing, or otherwise unacceptable behavior, report it as an issue to the project.